kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_ndarray.md

 ```

 :::{note}
-It is also possible to convert back an array to a list, using the `tolist` method:
+It is also possible to convert back an array to a list, using its {{ndarray_tolist}} method:

 ```
 one_array.tolist()